 Thanksgiving Vegetable Tray Dip

-Go ahead and serve your turkey veggie tray with your favorite dip recipe.
+Go ahead and serve your turkey vegetable tray with your favorite veggie dip.
 You can make the dip healthier by using a light or fat-free sour cream.
 That’s my favorite trick to keeping the veggie tray completely guilt-free.

 I suggest a ranch dressing or ranch dip but french onion dip would also work great.

 It’s easy to create something cute and healthy with just a little bit of effort.
 Here are a few more ideas.

 - Fruit Christmas Tree

 This post was originally published November 30, 2017.